-Consultation will be undertaken having regard to Govt guidance on how consultation should be carried out.
-In 2000 the Government published its Code of Practice on consultation the latest version of this is version 3 published in 2008 by the Department for Business, Enterprise and Regulatory Reform.
-More recently in 2018 the Cabinet office published the Government
+Future consultations on updates and amendments to this policy will be undertaken having regard to Government guidance on how consultation should be carried out.
+In 2000 the Government published its Code of Practice on consultation, the latest version of this is version 3 published in 2008 by the Department for Business, Enterprise and Regulatory Reform.
+More recently in 2018 the Cabinet office published the Government Consultation principles.